-Intermediate motions, i.e. motions with a rate in the range of the static-limit dipolar coupling constant and/or the spinning frequency, interfere with the refocusing effect of MAS.
-This manifests itself by a damping of the rotational echoes or even by their complete disappearance.
+Intermediate motions, i.e. motions with a rate of range of the static-limit dipolar-coupling constant and/or the spinning frequency, interfere with the refocusing effect of MAS.
+This manifests itself in a damping of the rotational echoes or even in their complete disappearance.
 A rather weak echo damping is observed in our data sets.
-To analyze these we need an analytical expression for this case, for which we took a heuristic approach of multiplying of the rigid-lattice model functions derived above by an exponential damping function.
-The relevant questions are under which conditions this can be an appropriate approximation and whether the fitted decay constant contains information on the motional timescale.
+To analyze these, we need an analytical expression for this case, for which we took the heuristic approach of multiplying the rigid-lattice model functions derived above by an exponential damping function.
+The relevant questions are those conditions under which this can be an appropriate approximation and whether the fitted decay constant contains information on the motional timescale.